In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 When looking at the project architecture, it’s important not to assume that each microservice maps one-to-one with a bounded context.
 In fact, a single bounded context may contain multiple services, and DDD is not prescriptive about microservice boundaries.

-For the sake of simplicity in this project, I only needed a microservice per bounded context, but once the csproj
+For simplicity in this project, I only needed a microservice per bounded context, but since the csproj file has a similar name to the bounded context, I felt I needed to clarify the relationship to avoid confusion.

 1